dustinpfister/blog_posts/_posts/electronjs-context-bridge.md

 ### 3.3 - The main window html file

-This is then the html file that I am loading in main.js when creating the main browserWindow.
-In there I am juts using a typical set of values for the Content Security Policy.
+This is then the html file that I am loading in main.js when creating the main browserWindow in the main.js javaScript file that I covered above.
+In this html file I am just using a typical set of values for the Content Security Policy that do not seem to interfere with anything that I am doing with this example thus far.
+In the head of the html I have the standard title tag, and then I am also linking to an extremal css file while I am at it so that I do not have to bother with style elements here.

+In the body of the html file I have a single main wrap div, and then the text area element that will contain the loaded text of a file, or can be used to create and save a new text file.
+I then have just one script tag in which I am linking to my front end code that makes use of the API that I defined in peload.js

 ```html
 <!DOCTYPE html>